 In the arrivals lounge, the Greek National Tourist Organization booth is also worth a stop to pick up free maps and travel brochures in several languages.
 The city of Athens operates a similar booth during the high season, staffed with friendly and helpful local Greeks.

-If your travel itinerary requires you to find lodging near the airport, you may want to check out these hotels in close proximity.
+If your travel itinerary requires you to find lodging near the airport, there are hotel options in close proximity.
 The Sofitel Airport Hotel is actually at the airport and therefore offers extremely easy access by foot.
-Requiring a short drive (which is often free shuttle service from the hotel), are the Holiday Inn, Peri's Hotel and Apartments and Armonia Hotel.
+Requiring a short drive (which is often free shuttle service from the hotel), are the Holiday Inn, Peri's Hotel and Apartments, and Armonia Hotel.

 One problem facing travelers is that hotel facilities in the airport area are limited, and the next closest full-service hotels are about a half an hour away at Vouliagmeni.
 Savvy travelers are also taking advantage of the hotels at nearby Brauron (Vravrona), a pretty area boasting an excellent temple of Artemis, wineries, and spas.

 Stuck with a layover that is too short to warrant a hotel, but too long to go without sleep?
 You may be in luck--sort of.
 There are some hidden locations that are ideal for sleeping at the Athens International Airport.

 Once you've retrieved your luggage and gone through customs it's time to leave the airport.
 But what is the best mode of transportation?

 The suburban railway directly serves the airport, and Metro Line 3 also goes to and from the airport.
 It may sound convenient, but be aware that the Metro does not operate from the airport between approximately 11 p.m. and 6 a.m.
 It can also be challenging if you are traveling with a lot of luggage, as it is difficult to manage on the suburban railway since many stations have lots of steps, and elevators are not always accessible.